 1. Watch the sunset from a rooftop terrace

-When Spanish colonialism swept over Trinidad, it also brought with it Spanish roof terraces and terracotta tiles.
-While most of the roof terraces are used by Trinidad residents to store their water tanks, hang up laundry, and (probably) nose on their neighbours a little, many rooftop terrace restaurants and bars have sprung up around Trinidad for tourists.
+Spanish settlers built Trinidad’s buildings, which have typical terracotta tiles and roof terraces.
+While most of the roof terraces are used by Trinidad residents to store their water tanks and hang up laundry, many rooftop terrace restaurants and bars have sprung up around Trinidad for tourists to enjoy tapas and drinks.

 2. Visit Plaza Mayor